secureblue/secureblue/README.md

 Fedora is one of the few distributions that ships with selinux and associated tooling built-in and enabled by default.
 This makes it advantageous as a starting point for building a hardened system.
 However, out of the box it's lacking hardening in numerous other areas.
 This project's goal is to improve on that significantly.

-For more info on uBlue and BlueBuild, check out the [uBlue homepage](https://universal-blue.org/) and the [BlueBuild homepage](https://blue-build.org/).
+For more info on BlueBuild, check out the [BlueBuild homepage](https://blue-build.org/).

 # Customization